kunukn/CustomSection-CSharp/README.md

-CustomSection CSharp
+Custom Sections in config file
 ====================

 How to: Create Custom Configuration Sections Using ConfigurationSection

 http://msdn.microsoft.com/en-us/library/2tw134k3.aspx

-Custom sections examples
+Code examples of parsing data from custom sections in a config file
 ------------------------

 Example 1 - name value pair